denevell/Natch-Android/README.md

 ## Backlog
 * UI TEST: I should delete a thread from within the thread page
+* UI TEST: I should delete post from a thread

 ## Done, needs UI test

-* I should delete post from a thread
 * I should be taken back to main threads page if I delete initial post in thread

 ## Ice-box